facundo3336/account-portal/README.md

 This project is a demo, is only for practice and to improve my skills.
+It continues in development.

 In this project I used `React` , `NextJs` and `Typescript`